jorail/PiedPiperS/README.md

 The code and layout are developed for ESP32 (or Teensy 4.0) but can easily be modified for other micro controllers.
 Asynchronous WebServer libraries are used in combination with WebSocket connection and JSON messages.

-Sound evaluation and tone signal identification is performed by FFT analysis in the microprocessor.
+PiedPiper Sound evaluation and tone signal identification is performed by FFT analysis in the microprocessor.
 Identified client commands or Morse code commands from a switch, touch senosor or tone signals are processed to commands for change of the speed level.
 New motor settings are transfered via pulse width modulation (PWM) output to a H-bridge motor control IC.